-The 3IN Alliance was established in 2019 as a knowledge creating and learning community consisting of 95 000 students, 8 000 teachers, researchers and administrators, and hundreds of stakeholders at initially six, and, since 13 February 2020, seven diverse HEIs; Diaconia University of Applied Sciences (Finland), VID Specialized University (Norway), the University of Applied Sciences Würzburg-Schweinfurt (Germany), Transilvania University of Brasov (Romania), the University of Malaga (Spain), ISAVE Higher Education Institution of Health (Portugal) and Université Sorbonne Paris Nord (France).
+The 3IN Alliance was established in 2019 as a knowledge creating and learning community consisting of 95 000 students, 8 000 teachers, researchers and administrators, and hundreds of stakeholders at initially six, and, since January 2021, six diverse HEIs; Diaconia University of Applied Sciences (Finland), VID Specialized University (Norway), the University of Applied Sciences Würzburg-Schweinfurt (Germany), Transilvania University of Brasov (Romania) and Université Sorbonne Paris Nord (France).
+ISAVE Higher Education Institution of Health (Portugal) is an assosiate partner of the alliance.

 Diversity as a superpower